MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/teams-collaboration-enhanced-experience.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Easily pin a Dynamics 365 for Customer Engagement apps record or view to a Teams channel using the **Collaborate** option in the Dynamics 365 app.
+Easily pin a Dynamics 365 Customer Engagement (on-premises) apps record or view to a Teams channel using the **Collaborate** option in the Dynamics 365 app.
 The step-by-step process will help you connect the selected record or view to a Teams channel.

 The [basic collaboration experience](teams-collaboration.md) only lets you pin records to a Teams channel from within Teams.
-The enhanced collaboration experience lets you pin a record or a view of records to a Teams channel while you are working in Dynamics 365 for Customer Engagement apps.
+The enhanced collaboration experience lets you pin a record or a view of records to a Teams channel while you are working in Dynamics 365 Customer Engagement (on-premises) apps.

 For more information on which entities support the collaborate option, see [Record types supporting collaborate](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/basics/teams-work-records-and-view#record-types-supporting-collaborate)

-## Pin a Dynamics 365 for Customer Engagement apps record or view to a Teams channel
+## Pin a Dynamics 365 Customer Engagement (on-premises) apps record or view to a Teams channel

-1. In Dynamics 365 for Customer Engagement app, open a record or view.
+1. In Dynamics 365 Customer Engagement (on-premises) app, open a record or view.
 2. When the record or view is open, on the command bar, select **Collaborate**.

    > [!div class="mx-imgBorder"]